Massive Gauge Theories from Consistency Conditions of Amplitudes: Three-point Amplitudes

 $\mathcal M(1,2...,n)_{\mu_1\mu_2...\mu_n}$ is a function of momenta $k_i^{\mu_i}$ and their contraction with each other through tensor $g^{\mu\nu}$.
 We neglect $\epsilon^{\mu\nu\rho\sigma}$ by assuming CP symmetry is conserved.
-In addition, in this paper we only focus on those corresponding to the tree-level Feynman diagrams, so the energy dimension of the 3-point amplitudes is fixed to 1.
-Finally, we use $S$ to denote scaler, $V$ to denote vector boson.
+In addition, in this paper we fix the energy dimension of the three-point amplitudes is to 1, corresponding to renormalizable Lagrangian terms only.
+Finally, we use $S$ to denote scalar, $V$ to denote vector boson.

 \

 \

 {\bf Massless $SSV$}